mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

   ```

 - Build and run the sample Swift app:
-  - From a terminal window, navigate to Swift App XCode Project the *LTPABasedSSOSample* run the [COCOAPODS](https://cocoapods.org/) command:
+  - From a terminal window, navigate to Swift App XCode project's root folder and run the [COCOAPODS](https://cocoapods.org/) command:
   ```
     pod install
   ```